 - Grapefruit Whiskey Sour: Combine Mash & Mallow, fresh grapefruit juice, and a little simple syrup in a bottle.
 When you’re ready to serve, pour over ice and top with a splash of sparkling water.

-Easy Berry & Fruit Cocktails
+Effortless Berry & Fruit Cocktails

 Fruit-based cocktails are always a crowd-pleaser, and they’re surprisingly easy to prep for a camping trip.
 Using fresh or frozen berries adds a pop of color and flavor that feels special, even when you’re miles from home.